-- Sleep deprivation: If you can’t get comfortable enough to sleep or to sleep for long, you can soon be facing sleep deprivation.
-That can lead to all sorts of health problems, such as an immune system that isn’t functioning well, bad temper, and anxiety or depression.
+Sleep deprivation: If you can’t get comfortable enough to sleep or to sleep for long, you can soon be facing sleep deprivation.
+A lack of sleep can lead to all sorts of health problems, including obesity, diabetes, cancer, and anxiety or depression.
 If you feel anxious or depressed because of less sleep, perhaps you should try a weighted blanket to see if it helps.

 How Does the Right Pillow Affect Sleep?